 What You Can Do If You Have Received An NOICC?

 More often than not a Notice of Intention to Consider Cancellation may require you to provide a detailed explanation.
 At times, such a (persuasive) explanation or supporting documents may or may not be available to provide to the Department of Home Affairs.
-In any case, the importance of a well-thought, well-planned, detailed yet honest response to an NOICC cannot be overrated.
+In any case, the importance of a well-thought, well-planned, detailed yet honest response to a NOICC cannot be overrated.
 This may be your ONLY chance to submit a persuasive explanation to the Case Officer to convince him/her to NOT cancel your visa.

 Seeking assistance from migration professionals (e.g., Immigration Lawyers and Australian Registered Migration Agents) in similar circumstances is always a reasonable thing to do.
-Hence, you assess your own ability, experience, knowledge of Australian Immigration Laws and policy and weigh the benefits of responding to the NOICC on your own against seeking professional advice and assistance.
+Hence, you assess your own ability, experience, and knowledge of Australian Immigration Laws and policy and weigh the benefits of responding to the NOICC on your own against seeking professional advice and assistance.
 Of course, these professionals cannot guarantee you a positive outcome but there is no comparison between the experience of an individual who is dealing with such an NOICC for the first and the experience of a professional who deals with such scenarios on a more regular basis.
 Remember, it is often much easier and cost-effective to get something right from the beginning than ‘fixing’ it at a later stage.

 Before responding to a Notice of Intention to Consider Cancellation, you must consider and collect all the information and evidence that may strengthen your response/explanation.
 Always provide correct, accurate, and up-to-date information and only genuine documents.